 Roush Fenway Racing

-Currently the leading team in the Ford camp, they won back to back Sprint Cups in 2003 and 2004, but the drivers who delivered those championships (Matt Kenseth and Kurt Busch) have since left the team.
-Nonetheless, their drivers remain talented enough to get regular Chase berths, and they're generally considered the next best team after Hendrick.
+Once the leading team in the Ford camp, they won back to back Sprint Cups in 2003 and 2004, but the drivers who delivered those championships (Matt Kenseth and Kurt Busch) have since left the team, and they generally seem to have slipped in recent years, particularly after the introduction of the Gen-6 car.

 Greg Biffle (#16) - A former Truck Series and Nationwide champion, Biffle is seeking to become the first driver to win championships in all three top series.
 The closest he's come is a tie for second place with Carl Edwards behind Tony Stewart in 2005, but he remains a recurring fixture in the top ten in points.
 The high water mark of his 2013 season was his Michigan win, which was Ford's 1000th win on NASCAR's national level.
 Otherwise, he posted solid numbers on his way to another Chase berth and a ninth place points finish.